Bake or Break

 8. Preheat oven to 400°F. Line baking sheets with silicone liners or parchment paper.

-9. Stir together the cinnamon-sugar ingredients in a wide-mouth bowl.
+9. Stir together the cinnamon-sugar ingredients in a wide-mouth bowl or shallow dish.

-11. Bake for 10 minutes, or until cookies are cracked and set.**
+11. Bake one pan at a time for 10 minutes, or until cookies are cracked and set.**

 12. Cool on the pans on wire racks for 10 minutes.
-Then, transfer the cookies to wire racks to cool completely.
+Then, transfer the cookies directly onto wire racks to cool completely.

 Notes

 *You can skip straining the browned butter if you like the browned bits.
-I didn't strain it and loved the cookies.
+I don't usually strain it for these cookies.

 Recipe slightly adapted from Baked Elements.